zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 >
 > You can shape it by doing good or bad things, but you do not get to shape it by preventing me and others from openly discussing you and your contributions."

 Well spoken!
-Habryka writes that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
+Habryka reports that he "really care[s] about this flag too" and that "much of the decisions [he has] made around LessWrong have been to foster a culture that understands and rallies behind this flag."
 He expresses hope that his acknowledgement of the risks of sycophancy will give supporters of the culture of excellence "a bit more trust that [he is] tracking some things they care about."

 And it would give a bit more trust _if Habyrka were telling the truth_.
 But the remainder of the post persistently construes criticism as "punishments" or as claims to have "violated some social norm", and ultimately announces a ban of Achmiz on the grounds that the judgements Achmiz expresses have deleterious social effects (bringing the site closer to what Habyrka calls the Sneer Attractor).
 The entire point of the post is to announce that the moderators are "preventing [Achmiz] from openly discussing [_Less Wrong_ authors] and [their] contributions"!